Pali, Rewari

-Wing Commander Manoj Kumar Yadav son of Sh.
-Jai Lal Yadav is first Commissioned Officer in Indian Air Force.
+Wing Commander Manoj Kumar Yadav, son of Sh.
+Jai Lal Yadav, is the first Commissioned Officer in the Indian Air Force.
 He joined directly as Commissioned Officer in 2002.

+The village is also known for its service people in defence with hundreds of people from this village having served in the army, or are currently serving.

 This village is famous for 'Baba Neemadi Wala' temple located on the Hill.

 Demographics

-In 2011 total population of this village is 3,666 of which 1923 are males while 1743 are females.
+At the 2011 census the total population of this village was 3,666, of which 1923 are males and 1743 are females.